ertval/groupie-tracker/doc/IDIOMATIC_GO_REFACTORING_SUMMARY.md

 ## Key Changes
 templates/

-### Repository Architecture
+### Data Package Architecture
-The repository package is clean, minimal, and idiomatic.
+The data package is clean, minimal, and idiomatic.
 All API endpoints are consumed as required, and all data structures are single-source-of-truth.
 No duplicate logic or unnecessary complexity exists.

 ### Template System
 Templates are self-contained and compatible with the repository.
 No changes were needed to adapt code to templates.